rocketpowerkille/Tare/docs/BAZANTIC_INVESTIGATION.md

 not proof of cause, profit, loss or a transaction.
 See [change investigation and overlap](CHANGE_INVESTIGATION.md) for coverage and limits.

-## Using it in Explorer
+## Using it in the web workspaces

-1. Connect if the deployment requires access, then run a supported check or a saved example.
+1. Connect if the deployment requires access.
+Use `/explore` for one supported position, `/investigate` for a bounded wallet investigation or two-block comparison, and `/examples` for saved examples or capture replay.
 A saved example stays historical in the explanation.
+These scopes reuse the same evidence engine; comparison does not add a new verification guarantee.
 2. In **Ask about this report**, choose a question or type up to 1500 characters.
    Optionally attach a previous report JSON, not a raw capture.
 3. Read the transfer notice and explicitly check consent.
 Only then select